 - Possibly the most critical step to cooking the perfect steak is the resting period out of the oven.
 This allows the juices to redistribute and for the meat to relax - don’t be tempted to skip it!

-- If you don’t have a cast-iron pan, any heavy-bottomed stainless steel or copper pan would be the next best thing.
+- Any heavy-bottomed stainless steel or copper pan would be the next best thing if you don't have a cast-iron pan.
 Avoid nonstick pans if possible, as they don’t cook as evenly.

 - It’s a good idea to pull your steaks from the fridge about an hour before you plan to cook them.
 This helps ensure that they cook evenly and that the outside doesn’t cook too quickly while the inside is still raw.

-- Use compound butter or just a pat of regular butter to make the best pan-seared steak with butter.
+- Use compound butter or just a pat of regular butter to make the best pan-seared steak in oven with butter.

 - Even after you remove them from the oven, your steaks will continue to cook.
 Keep this in mind when checking the internal temperature.